muhammadbahaa2001/Open-Core-EFI-for-Dell-Laptop-Broadwell-U/README.md

 > [!WARNING]
 > -This EFI was made for the device mentioned above, and it might work on other Dell laptops if they are similar in speces.
 However, I do not recommend to use pre-made EFI, and it’s better to create one yourself.
-> -I am not responsible for any damage that may occur to your device from using it.
+I am not responsible for any damage that may occur to your device from using it.
-> -I shared this EFI for those who want to test it for a specific purpose.
+I shared this EFI for those who want to test it for a specific purpose.
 You are not allowed to sell it or re-upload it as is.
-> -Re-uploading is only permitted if you make significant changes to it.
+Re-uploading is only permitted if you make significant changes to it.

 ## System Information